kubernetes-sigs/gateway-api/geps/gep-1767/index.md

     // response header are separated by a comma (",").
     //
     // Config:
-    //   exposeHeaders: ["Content-Security-Policy"]
+    //   exposeHeaders: ["Content-Security-Policy", "Content-Encoding"]
+    //
     // Output:
-    //   Access-Control-Expose-Headers: Content-Security-Policy
+    //   Access-Control-Expose-Headers: Content-Security-Policy, Content-Encoding
     //
-    // A wildcard indicates that the responses with all HTTP headers are
+    // A wildcard indicates that the responses with all HTTP headers are exposed
-    // exposed to clients.
-When responding to a credentialed requests,
-    // the gateway must specify one or more HTTP headers in the value of
-    // the Access-Control-Expose-Headers response header, instead of
+    // to clients.
+The Access-Control-Expose-Headers response header can only use
-    // specifying the `*` wildcard.
+    // `*` wildcard as value when the field AllowCredentials is unspecified.
     //
     // Config:
     //   exposeHeaders: ["*"]
+    //
     // Output:
     //   Access-Control-Expose-Headers: *
     //